bashleigh/ludicrous/packages/framework/README.md

   }
 }

-// this would be within an project file
+// this would be within a project file
 @Controller('controller')
 class TestController {
   @Get('method')